 They require deep watering when dry and should be set upon a tray of pebbles and water to provide extra humidity to the leaves.
 Be careful not to allow the water touch the bottom of the plant’s container as this could cause root rot.

 Succulents are similar to cactus, but they do not have thorns.
-Some of the most popular choices in succulents as office plants are:
+Some of the most popular choices in succulents for indoor vegetation are:

 This is a small handful.
 There are hundreds of different types of hardy, attractive, interesting succulents to choose from.